-Meet with a member of the Compliance, Diversity, and Ethics team to talk about your options.
-Mason has a process in place to administer and enforce university policies, and federal and state laws.
-We will investigate and determine if further action is necessary.
+If you or someone you know is the subject of illegal harassment, discrimination, or sexual misconduct, meet with a member of the Diversity, Equity, and Inclusion team to talk about your options.
+Mason has procedures in place to administer and enforce university policies, as well as state and federal laws.

-What CDE Does
+What DEI Does

 - Investigates complaints alleging protected-class discrimination and harassment to ensure University adherence to equal employment opportunity and civil rights laws—including the Civil Rights Act of 1964, Title IX, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and affirmative action regulations.

 - Monitors the University’s continuing commitment to Anti-Racism and Inclusive Excellence in employment, educational, and business practices.

 - Provides a process for consultation with the University’s ADA Coordinator regarding workplace accommodations.